Emillia-rosette/Emillia-rosette/README.md

 Hi, Emillia-rosette ((with two 'lls' 😊 | ‘Em-i-lee-a’ 'rō-zĕt′) here,

-- 😄 I am a passionate Data Scientist and Cloud Solutions Specialist.
-I love working on innovative projects that blend data science and cloud technologies to solve problems.
-- 🌱 From building scalable data pipelines to deploying machine learning models in the cloud, I thrive on creating practical solutions that drive meaningful insights and results.
+- 😄 I am a passionate junior data scientist with a foundation in cloud solutions.
+Currently, I am advancing my expertise in artificial intelligence as part of my PhD research at Kingston University.
+My research focuses on Traffic Flow Prediction, using machine learning and time-series analysis to forecast congestion patterns across UK regions.
 - 🔭 Check out my projects to see how I bring data-driven approaches to life through a combination of cloud and data science expertise.
 Let’s collaborate and create something amazing together!